 I don’t remember who helped me resolve my hatred of all things reading, but I can tell you that having a special job stamping check-out books in the school library and finding The Babysitter’s Club series, transformed me as a reader!
 So-I take it personally if my students have not left me at the end of the school year and found “THE BEST BOOK EVER!

-I have compiled a list of 10 of my favorite books to share with students at this 6th grade level…If you click on the title, you will see that I have created novel units for each of these texts due to my strong LOVE for these books!
+I have compiled a list of my 10 best books to share with 6th graders…If you click on the title, you will see that I have created novel units for each of these texts due to my strong LOVE for these books!

 Best Book #1: Tuck Everlasting by Natalie Babbitt